 But you are “a chosen race, a royal priesthood, a holy nation, a people of his own, so that you may announce the praises” of him who called you out of darkness into his wonderful light.
 (1 Peter 2:9)

-Every created person is a son or daughter of God Most High.
+God has called us out of darkness.
 All we have to do is cry out to our Father, and He will command his angels to go to battle on our behalf.

 “For he commands his angels with regard to you, to guard you wherever you go.”
 (Psalm 91:11)